sakuli/Docs/content/writing_tests/tutorial.md

 npx sakuli enable-typescript .
 {{< /highlight >}}

-We also need to rename `sakuli_test_suite/case1/check.js` to `check.ts`
+For Typescript to find the respective test-files, you need to change the file extension from `.js` for JavaScript to `.ts` for TypeScript or create a new file.
+After doing so, it is necessary to update `testsuite.suite` for Sakuli to find the testfile.

 ## Native-testing Tutorial

-For this tutorial we will create a test that opens the `10 Step Guide to E2E Monitoring` whitepaper only using native interaction and download the .
-For this we are going to set `testsuite.uiOnly=true` in the testsuite.properties.
+For this tutorial we will create a test that opens the `10 Step Guide to E2E Monitoring` whitepaper only using native interaction and download the document.
+As we only want to use native interaction we can set `testsuite.uiOnly=true` in the `testsuite.properties`.

 First we are going to open a chromium browser, navigate to the whitepaper section and download the whitepaper.
 {{< highlight typescript >}}